5260486/LinearAdvection_MOL/README.md

 # LinearAdvection_MOL
 Linear 1D Advection equation by using the Method of Lines.
+To solve the time delay when water flowing in a pipe.

 There are three methods to spatial derivative.